Alphabetical Plant Listing

 Clematis and Roses Combinations, Best Climbing Roses, Best Clematis, Planting Roses and Clematis, Pruning Roses and Clematis

 Climbing roses and clematis are perfect companions.
 They happily share the same arch, trellis, pergola, doorway, or garden wall, both reaching for the sun and providing a lush vertical floral display.
 They also have the same natural needs, require the same growing conditions (rich soil, moist, well-drained soils) and benefit from the same fertilizers.
-They often are of similar sizes with the result that neither swamps the other.
+They often are of similar sizes, with the result that neither swamps the other.

 They also complement one another.
-The clematis foliage can hide the rose's bare legs.
+The clematis foliage can hide the rose’s bare legs.
 The roses add their lovely fragrance.
-And when combining their blooms, they often look many times more beautiful, making a much more dramatic impact, than on a standalone basis.
+And when combining their blooms, they often look many times more beautiful, making a much more dramatic impact than on a standalone basis.

 • When pairing roses and clematis, you need to consider the size, color, fragrance, and timing of their respective blooms.
 The diverse clematis family provides you with a wide choice in terms of flower size (large, small, single, double) and shapes (cross-shaped, bell-shaped, star-shaped), color (purple, blue, pink, red, white or bicolor), fragrance, disease-resistance.

 • Large-flowered clematis are rarely fragrant and may suffer from wilt, a disease specific to clematis.
-Small-flowered clematis usually have a profusion of smaller flowers, which may be scented, and are rarely affected by wilt.
+Small-flowered clematis usually have a profusion of smaller flowers, which may be scented and are rarely affected by wilt.
 Therefore, you may want to consider them over the large-flowered ones.

 • Climbing roses also offer a wide array of possibilities in terms of color, flowers (single or double), fragrance, disease resistance, etc. Be sure to consider their mature size before selecting a rose variety.
 For instance, some climbing roses are far too tall for pillars or arches and should be grown into trees instead.
 Pay attention to their growth habit too.
-Some climbers are too stiff to be trained while others like ramblers, can be easily twisted thanks to their flexible canes.
+Some climbers are too stiff to be trained, while others, like ramblers, can be easily twisted thanks to their flexible canes.

 • A third criterion to consider is flowering.
-Generally, gardeners prefer reblooming varieties in order to enjoy a longer season of blossoms.
+Generally, gardeners prefer reblooming varieties to enjoy a longer season of blossoms.
 However, once-blooming climbing roses or ramblers often produce quantities of bloom far in excess of most repeat bloomers.

 Both groups include varieties that bloom early, midseason, and late, therefore leading to 3 possibilities in terms of flowering: